shashivipul/shashivipul.github.io/_pages/about.md

   - /about.html
 ---

-I am \textbf{Vipul}, an AI researcher focused on handling the trustworthy and scalability challenges in Graph Machine Learning.
+I am **Vipul**, an AI researcher focused on handling the trustworthy and scalability challenges in Graph Machine Learning.

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!